renatomf/nextjs-playforge/README.md

 **The system prompt is split by topic.** There are four system messages — workflow, runtime, engine and design — each in its own file, in the order the agent needs them.

-### What's deliberately not here

-- **No migrations.** The schema is synced with `db:push` while the project has no compatibility commitments.
-- **No custom API for the chat.** The browser talks to Trigger.dev realtime with a scoped token.
-  Next.js only opens sessions and issues tokens — it doesn't relay any stream.
-- **No global state manager.** The thread belongs to `useChat`, the balance lives in a small context fed by the stream itself, and the rest comes from the server.
-- **No game files in the database.** The sandbox is the source of truth for the files; the database stores only the conversation and the sandbox id.

----

-## ⚠️ Known limitations

-- **Daytona's preview warning.** In Tier 1 and Tier 2 organizations, Daytona's proxy shows a warning screen on the first visit to each preview URL.
-The app shows it so you can click through, and hides the "Redirecting…" page that follows.
-The warning goes away on Tier 3, or with your own preview proxy that sends the `X-Daytona-Skip-Preview-Warning: true` header.
-- **Deleting the sandbox deletes the game.** The files only exist in the sandbox; there's no volume and no copy in the database.
-A lost sandbox comes back as the welcome page.
-- **Qwen3 8B only works in dev.** The Ollama provider points to `localhost`, which is only your machine when the worker runs with `trigger:dev`.
-- **Prices are hardcoded.** The table in `pricing.ts` holds the list prices checked on 2026-09-13 and needs manual updates — Gemini, for example, doubles in price on 2027-01-01.
-- **Configuration tied to the original project.** The `project` in `trigger.config.ts`, the Sentry DSN fallbacks and the `ammodev`/`sandbox` Sentry organization and project defaults point to the author's environment.
-- **No automated tests.** Verification today is `typecheck`, `lint` and Sentry.
-- **Clerk is running on development keys**, limited to ~100 users and using Clerk's own demo OAuth apps.
-Production requires a production instance and your own domain.
-- **`AI_PROVIDER`** may show up in old `.env.local` files, but no code reads it — the model is chosen per message.